ErmakovSemen/puer_palce/replit.md

 - **Theme System**: Dual theme support (Classic and Minimalist) with an admin toggle, dynamically applied via CSS classes.
 The Minimalist theme is the default.
 - **Dynamic Tag Management**: Admins can create new tea types and effects directly from the product form.
 Homepage filters automatically update with new tags, fetching data dynamically via `GET /api/tags`.
 - **Product Management**: Full CRUD operations for products via the admin panel, stored in PostgreSQL.
 Includes multi-image upload using Replit Object Storage, with images stored as URLs.
+Supports fixed-quantity-only mode where products can be sold exclusively in specific amounts (e.g., 357g tea cakes).
 - **Order Processing**: Cart items (1 unit = 100g) are converted to grams on order submission.
 Backend validates order data using Zod.
 - **Mobile Responsiveness**: Optimized product cards and filters for mobile devices, ensuring a compact and touch-friendly experience.
 - **Admin Panel**: Password-protected at `/admin` with full product CRUD, quiz configuration, and image upload.